 Vacation rental options for large families

-• Airbnb also allows the ability to book Airbnb experiences on their site (tours with locals).
+- Airbnb also allows the ability to book Airbnb experiences and services on their site (tours with locals).
 VRBO does not.

-• Airbnb charges a 5 to 15 percent service fee on the reservation subtotal, VRBO fees are usually between 6 and 12 percent.
-CLICK HERE TO FIND YOUR VRBO PROPERTY!
-Or check out our favorite vacation rentals for large families in the US.
+- Airbnb charges a 5 to 15 percent service fee on the reservation subtotal, VRBO fees are usually between 6 and 12 percent.